 My pugs are the most ridiculously social pugs ever!
 Yoda is playful, especially with kids and dogs.
 Leia loves to go up to every person in the room and get tickles.– Shazz (Pug Village)

 With a Pug, you’re likely to get a playful and sometimes mischievous little dog.
 At other times, they can go on their stubborn streaks too.
-Even so, their affection, inherent good nature and an eagerness to please, more than makes up for this.
+But even so, their affection, inherent good nature and an eagerness to please, more than makes up for this.

 And despite popular belief, Pugs are intelligent.
 They may not be the fastest learners or even the most obedient dogs, but they’re adaptively smart.
 Pugs are great at learning from others and from previous experiences, which is essential for any lap dog.